IBM-DTeam/swift-for-db2/README.md

  After installation, make sure you update your PATH environment variable as described in the installation instructions (e.g. export PATH=/Library/Developer/Toolchains/swift-latest.xctoolchain/usr/bin:$PATH)

-5. Now you are ready to use the Swift IBM DB2 driver.
-See [Using Swift IBM DB2](#using-swift-ibm-db2).
+5. Now you are ready to use the Swift SDK for DB2.
+See [Using Swift SDK for DB2](#using-swift-sdk-for-db2).

 ## Installation (Linux)